scgerkin/C964_Capstone/paper/paper.md

 ## Data Methodologies

 ### Descriptive
 KMeans clustering[^miniBatchNote] was explored as a means of dimensionality reduction for the training data before processing by the neural net.
 Using the training data selected to be fed into the neural net, the appropriate number of clusters was assumed to be 13 (the number of classification labels present on the trimmed data).
-However, this assumption was tested by testing a range of clusters from 2 to 100 and the respective inertia and silhouette score for each model created for these clusters was analyzed.
+However, this assumption was tested by testing a range of clusters from 2 to 100 and the respective inertias and silhouette scores for each model created for these clusters were analyzed.

-[^miniBatchNote]: In order to speed up training analysis, MiniBatchKMeans was used.
+[^miniBatchNote]: To speed up training analysis, MiniBatchKMeans was used.
 This method of KMeans shows significantly faster training with little to no difference in model accuracy compared to traditional methods [see @handsonML pp 224-245]

-The following code snippet[^kmeansFile] was used for the purposes of evaluating the number of clusters:
+The following code snippet[^kmeansFile] was used for evaluating the number of clusters:

 ```python
 models = []